 Images of Impetigo (5)

-Impetigo is a common and contagious bacterial skin infection that is usually a minor problem, but sometimes complications may occur that require treatment.
-Complications of impetigo can include deeper skin infection (called cellulitis), inflammation around the brain or spinal cord (meningitis), or a kidney inflammation (post streptococcal glomerulonephritis).
-Impetigo often starts with a cut or break in the skin, which allows bacteria to enter.
+Impetigo is a common, contagious bacterial skin infection.
+It is usually only a minor problem, but sometimes complications may occur that require treatment.
+Impetigo often starts with a cut or break in the skin that allows bacteria to enter.
 Impetigo is usually caused by “staph” (Staphylococcus) or “strep” (Streptococcus) bacteria.
 Impetigo can be further classified into 2 types: bullous and nonbullous.

 Who's At Risk?